kxrt/rvrc-blog/README.md

 5. Open http://localhost:3000/ to view the website in your browser.

 Congratulations!
-You have successfuly set up this project. :tada:
+You have successfully set up this project. :tada: